45 East 66th Street: Site

-45 East 66th Street is on the northeastern corner of 66th Street and Madison Avenue on the Upper East Side of Manhattan in New York City.
+45 East 66th Street is on the northeastern corner of 66th Street and Madison Avenue on the Upper East Side of Manhattan in New York City, United States.
 The building has an alternate address of 777 Madison Avenue.
 The rectangular land lot covers 10,042 ft2, with a frontage of 100 ft on 66th Street to the south and 100 ft on Madison Avenue to the west.
 The building itself measures approximately 100 by 89 ft across.
 Nearby structures include the Sara Delano Roosevelt Memorial House at 49 East 65th Street, on the block to the south, and the Seventh Regiment Armory between 66th and 67th streets, on the block to the east.

 Prior to the current building's construction, the site at 777 Madison Avenue had been occupied by a four-story stone house and a brick-and-stone church.
 When the building was developed in the 1900s, the surrounding area was occupied by rowhouses.
 A small number of luxury apartments were built nearby before World War I, including the Verona two blocks south.

 Architecture

 The building was designed by Harde & Short (Note: The building is sometimes incorrectly attributed to Stanford White.) and rises 10 stories.
 It contains decorative details inspired by the French Gothic style; the decorations are spread across the entire facade, unlike in other buildings built in New York City before World War I, where the decorations were typically confined to the bottom and top stories.
-According to the historian Christopher Gray, the decorations are similar to that of the Leuven Town Hall in Leuven, Belgium.
+The historian Christopher Gray described the decorations as similar to those of the Leuven Town Hall in Leuven, Belgium.